 Length of surgery: about 10 minutes per eye

-Your vision will be blurry immediately after the surgery.
+Your vision will be blurry immediately after the LASIK surgery.
 But your vision will clear up the next day, and continue to get less blurry in the next few days.

 It will take just 2 – 3 days for your eye to heal and for the blur to go away, after which you can resume your day to day activities and go back to work.